asottile-archive/dumbconf/README.md

 Goal: define a "simple" configuration language (yet another) which is easy to write but does not give too much freedom.
-The configuration language must support json but also be able to load "prettier" structures similar to yaml.
+The configuration language must support a json-like syntax but also be able to load "prettier" structures similar to yaml.
 The language will be strict in its indentation and form to encourage uniformity.